edgedb/edgedb/docs/datamodel/access_policies.rst

    of ``select``, ``insert``, ``update read``, ``update write``, and ``delete``.

-The access policies affect the values visible in expressions of *other* access policies.
+Currently, by default the access policies affect the values visible in expressions of *other* access policies.
 This means that they can affect each other in various ways.
 Because of this great care needs to be taken when creating access policies based on objects other than the ones they are defined on.
 For example: